 - For people who have moderate or severe dementia, it’s important to know that untreated pain can worsen their thinking.
 So sometimes a low dose of opiate medication does end up improving their thinking.

-- There is some risk of developing a problematic addiction, although that’s uncommon unless there’s a prior history of substance abuse.
-In my experience, having someone else — usually younger — steal or use the drugs is a more likely problem.
+- There is some risk of developing a problematic addiction, especially if there’s a prior history of substance abuse.
+But in my experience, having someone else — usually younger — steal or use the drugs is a more likely problem.

 Where to Learn About Other Drugs That Affect Brain Function